 Not bad for a couple kids from Nebraska and Indiana, huh?

-At Dolphin Bay Hideaway, we strive to live in harmony with our environment and yet to offer basic commodities to ensure the comfort of our guests.
-While we do have electricity for lighting, fans and charging devices, running cold and hot water, and clean and comfortable accommodations, we also minimize waste and adverse effects on our environment.
+At Dolphin Bay Hideaway, we strive to live in harmony with our environment while still offering stylish comfort to maximize our guest travel experiences.
+We do have electricity for lighting, fans and charging devices, running cold and hot water, and clean and comfortable accommodations, we also minimize waste and adverse effects on our environment.

 We collect our water through a rain catchment system, have a septic tank for waste, and our electricity comes from solar panels and a small generator.
 To help us conserve water and electricity, we will ask that you: